 When chips and fibers that remain after a tree is milled into lumber are combined and glued together it is called particleboard or fiberboard.
 Medium density fiberboard is made by breaking down wood chips into fibers, mixing the fibers with glue, and fusing the resulting mixture under heat and pressure to produce a board.

-Softwood comes from needle-bearing trees that remain green in winter, such as pine or cedar.
-These are fast growing trees and have a loose grain.
+Softwood comes from needle-bearing trees that remain green in the winter, such as pine or cedar.
+These are fast-growing trees and have a loose grain.
 These woods are easily carved or worked.
 Because the wood surface is often quite soft, they are more susceptible to damage such as marks and dents, which may not guarantee a very long life for your furniture.

 Solid wood can mean that all exposed pieces of the piece are solid, but areas hidden from view may be another material.
 There can be one single board or plank of wood, or also several wood boards or blocks that are glued together.

 To veneer is to apply thin sheets of better quality wood to a core, usually of less expensive material, which could be solid wood or engineered wood, for decorative effect.
 The thin sheets are also known as veneer.
 Veneers make it possible to match grain patterns or create designs.
 Wood veneers should not be confused with faux veneers that are basically reproductions and may lack the individuality and beauty of real wood veneers.